 - Tari Serimpi – A traditional Indonesian dance of 4 dancers in the late nineteen century, served as entertainment during the negotiation with the Dutch colonial government.

 The Abundant Grace Presbyterian Church is a Chinese-speaking presbytery at Lorong Samak, one of the 40 Presbyterian churches in Singapore.
-The origin of the Presbyterian Church in Singapore could be traced back to as early as 1829, when Rev Benjamin Keasberry arrived in Singapore to start the Prinsep Street Presbyterian Church.
+The origin of the Presbyterian Church in Singapore could be traced back to as early as 1829, when Reverend Benjamin Keasberry arrived in Singapore to start the Prinsep Street Presbyterian Church.

-Arguably one of the most famous names at Jalan Kayu, Thasevi Food Prata Restaurant is more than half a century old and was selling their doughs at Tong Lee Road 500m away before moving to their current location at one of the shophouses.
+Arguably one of the most famous names at Jalan Kayu, Thasevi Food Prata Restaurant is more than half a century old and was selling their dough at Tong Lee Road 500m away before moving to their current location at one of the shophouses.
 Despite fierce competition and spike in their prices, the roti prata business continues to thrive in recent years.

 During the early days, rural farming and rearing of pigs and poultry were common in Jalan Kayu.
 The Chinese and Indians lived in harmony with the Malays, and some of the British would live in the terrace houses although majority of them had the luxury of staying in the black and white colonial houses at Seletar.